Home

 Portals for legal history

 For the field of legal history several portal sites exist.
 The portals mentioned here help to guide your search for documentation and information concerning legal history.
+A most valuable guide to legal history and its online presence is offered in the Clio-Guide Rechtsgeschichte by Andreas Wagner (2024) with a rich commented web directory.

 Logo OVR